 Instructions:

-1. Soak the lentils in water for at least an hour.
-Drain and rinse.2.
-In a large saucepan, bring about 6 cups of water, 1 teaspoon of olive oil, 1 teaspoon of salt, and the lentils to a boil.
+2. In a large saucepan, bring about 6 cups of water, 1 teaspoon of olive oil, 1 teaspoon of salt, and the lentils to a boil.
 Continue cooking the lentils until tender, about 20 to 25 minutes.

 3. While the lentils are cooking, add the onions, red pepper, garlic, 2 teaspoons of olive oil, and 1 teaspoon of salt to a large skillet.
 Cook on medium-high heat until tender.
 Stir in the tomato paste, water, lemon juice, vinegar, cumin, paprika, cayenne, and hot sauce.
 Continue cooking for another 3 minutes or so.